gene-git/wg_tool/README.md

 ## Interesting, New or Coming Soon

  - New:

-   - For python 3.11 or later, now uses tomllib

-   - *-det, --details*
-     Modifies -l, -rpt and -rrpt to provide detailed information in addition to the summary.
+   - Added support for tracking modification times.
+     For existing user/profiles without a saved value of *mod\_time*, the last change date-time of the config file is used and saved.
+     These mod times are displayed when using *-l* and *-l -det*.

+   - Users are now sorted in user report

-   - *-rrpt, --run_show_rpt*
+   - *-rrpt*
      Same as -rpt, but runs *wg show* for you.
 This obviously only works when run on the vpn server.
+Will advise if current server is out of sync with current config and therefore needs updating and/or restarting

         wg-tool -rrpt